rawcptr/chainrule/README.md

 - This project is currently in the design and early implementation phase
 - The README describes the target architecture and the API as envisioned upon completion
-- It is built for learning and demonstration.
+- chainrule is built for learning and demonstration.
 The API is subject to breaking changes and performance is not a primary design goal.

 ## Features